There is absolutely nothing like traveling to Europe for the first time–and we want to help make your experience as magical as possible!

-Because, here’s the thing: neither my husband Jeremy nor I ever left the USA until we were adults.
+Because here’s the thing: neither my husband Jeremy nor I ever had a passport or left the USA until we were adults.

 We taught ourselves how to travel Europe and the world at large from scratch, and I remember the fear we felt and the mistakes we made along the way almost as well as I remember the beauty of that first glimpse of the Eiffel Tower.

 If you find yourself with a major case of European wanderlust and a dizzying array of questions about how to turn those travel dreams into your actual first trip to Europe, this checklist is for you.

 Here’s your step-by-step guide to traveling to Europe for the first time!

 Helping people plan trips is our passion and purpose here on Our Escape Clause.

 Once you read this step-by-step checklist for planning your first trip to Europe, we’d love to help you continue to plan your travels in more detail!